The Cost of a Healthy Food Basket in Northern Ireland 2014-2024

 Research report

-- Title: What is the cost of a healthy food basket in Northern Ireland?
-2022? / What is the cost of a healthy food basket in Northern Ireland in 2022?
+- Title: What is the cost of a healthy food basket in Northern Ireland in 2024?

 - Findings: